 Honing - Cutting the face of the tile to form a flat, smooth surface

-Brushing - Course, metal brushes smooth the surface but leave any undulations
+Brushing - Course, metal brushes smoothing the surface but leaving any undulations

 Seasoning - Roughing the surface using stones, water and other tools

 Antiquing - Ageing the stone so as to make it look worn and weathered

 After any number of finishes have been applied, it's then ready for sale.
 It is packed and shipped to the distributors for general sale in the specific formats in which it should be laid.